TykTechnologies/tyk-docs-hugo/tyk-docs/content/universal-data-graph/concepts/header_management.md

     parent: "UDG Concepts"
 weight: 0
 ---
-With Tyk v5.2 the possibilities of managing headers for Universal Data Graph and all its data sources have been extended.
+With Tyk v5.2 the possibilities of managing headers for Universal Data Graph and all associated data sources have been extended.

 ### Global headers for UDG